SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Predefined Orgs
 ---------------

 CumulusCI comes with five org predefined org configurations.
-Every org's keychain starts with these configurations available and ready to be turned into a live scratch org:
+Every org's keychain starts with these configurations available and ready to be turned into a live scratch org.
+You can see the predefined org configurations in your project by running

+.. code-block: console

+    $ cci org list

 * ``dev`` is for development workflows and uses the ``orgs/dev.json`` configuration file.
 It has a seven-day lifespan.
 * ``qa`` is for testing workflows. ``qa`` and ``dev`` are the same out of the box, but can be customized to suit the needs of the project.
 It has a seven-day lifespan.